pekrau/adhoc/README.md

 ### Implementation

-The system is written in Python 2.6; 2.7 should also work.
+The system is written in Python 2.6.
+The following source code packages are needed:.

 - [https://github.com/pekrau/adhoc](https://github.com/pekrau/adhoc):
   Source code for the **Adhoc** system.